 For example, you may be incredibly busy with exams towards the end of each trimester.
-If you block this time out on your yearly wall planner, you won’t accidently schedule a camping trip during finals week.
+If you block this time out on your yearly wall planner, you won’t accidentally schedule a camping trip during finals week.

 At the beginning of each trimester, you are given all your assessment details.
 From assignments and class presentations to mid-trimester exams and projects, all the key dates can be found in your course outline.
 Add these assessment deadlines to your wall planner.

 Now, break down each assessment item into tasks, and estimate the time needed to complete it.
 For example, how much time will you need to research, write, revise and edit each assignment.
 Add these task deadlines to your wall planner.

 Okay, so your yearly planner may be crammed with activities at this point.
 But you aren’t done planning yet.
 It’s time to get a weekly planner to block in:

 - periods of study at your high-energy times

 - lower priority activities such as housework and watching TV at your lower-energy times

 - assessment tasks (see your yearly wall planner)

 - some fun!
 Reward yourself for putting in the hard work.